CatchySmile/FMCS-API-Server-Searcher/README.md

 - If its Feutured
 - Short Description
 - Logo/Icon link
+- Feutured Image link
+- Background Image link
 - Server Location
 - Server Badges
 - Server Language
 - Servers Keywords
+- If its a Gamer Safe Service
+- Total Votes
+- Total Votes in Last 30 days
 ## Usage

 Download & Run the release file OR do the following :